-The respondents pointed out that during a climatic shock, the Gram Panchayat mainly served as an agent of the Zila Parishad12 for distribution of food and subsidies provided by the government.
+The respondents pointed out that during a climatic shock the Gram Panchayat mainly served as an agent of the Zila Parishad13 for distribution of food and subsidies provided by the government.

-5.2 Technological inputs and infrastructure
+Technological inputs and infrastructure

 The increased use of sprinklers and drips in recent years was attributed to government subsidies and promotion of horticulture.
+The uptake of drips and sprinklers, however, was still restricted to only some shops (PDS) established in several states across the country.
+12 Anganwadis are defined as play schools for children aged from two to five.

-The uptake of drips and sprinklers, however, was still restricted to only some of the big and medium farmers who were using it on an individual basis.
+10 Aims at enhancing the livelihood security of people in rural areas by guaranteeing a hundred days of waged employment in any one financial year to a rural household whose adult members volunteer to do unskilled manual work.
+11 An Indian food security system that distributes subsidised food and non-food items to India's poor through a network of public distribution of the big and medium farmers who were using it on an individual basis.
 The government was also providing loans at cheap or subsidised rates to small farmers to dig a well or deepen an existing one.